hechoendrupal/drupal-console-book/en/commands/debug-database-table.md

 table | Table to debug

 ## Examples
-* Show all tables on a database
+* Show all tables in a database
 ```
 drupal debug:database:table
 ```
-* Show fields on the node table or another specified on the argument
+* Show fields in the node table or another specified in the argument
 ```
 drupal debug:database:table node
 ```